About Jose B. Gonzalez

 Biography & Speaker Information

-Jose B. Gonzalez is the author of the poetry collection, Toys Made of Rock and When Love Was Reels.
+Jose B. Gonzalez is the author of the International Latino Book Award finalist, Toys Made of Rock and When Love Was Reels.
 He was born in San Salvador, El Salvador, and immigrated to New London, Connecticut at the age of eight.
 A 2012 Fulbright Scholar to Spain, he has been the recipient of such honors as the 2009 American Association of Hispanics in Higher Education Outstanding Latino Faculty of the Year Award, Connecticut's Higher Education Multicultural Faculty of the Year Award and has been anthologized in The Norton Introduction to Literature, Wandering Song: Central American Writing in the United States and Theatre Under My Skin: Contemporary Salvadoran Poetry.
 He has published poetry in such journals as Callaloo, The Teacher's Voice, Palabra, Acentos Review, Calabash and Colere, and anthologies including Coloring Book, Nantucket: A Collection, and Latino Boom: An Anthology of U.S. Latino Literature, which he also co-edited with John.
 S. Christie.
 His workwas most recently included in a special edition of OCHO featuring Latino poets.
 He was the recipient of the Poet of the Year Award presented by the New England Asociation of Teachers of English.
 In addition, he has contributed critical and nonfiction essays to such journals as New England Quarterly and to National Public Radio.
 He has been featured in the nationally syndicated show, American Latino TV, as well as Hispanic Outlook in Higher Education.

 Jose infuses his presentations with a mix of poetry, humor, and social commentary.
 He holds a Master’s in Teaching in English from Brown University and a Ph.D. in English from the University of Rhode Island.
 He has presented at various conferences, schools and colleges such as Cornell University, Yale University, Harvard University, Wright State University, University of Connecticut, Eastern Connecticut State University, Connecticut College, Boston College, and he has been keynote speaker for a number of Hispanic Heritage Month events.
 For information on scheduling him for a speaking engagement, e-mail: email@example.com.